grey-nearing/da_efficiency/README.txt

 	3a) Naviage to the <open> subdirectory.
 	3b) Create runtime subdirectories by running <setup_dirs.sh> script.
 	3c) Edit the hard-paths and header information in the <job.slurm> SLURM/PODS script [*].
-	3d) Run the open-loop simulations by submitting the <job.script> SLURM file.
+	3d) Run the open-loop simulations by submitting the <job.slurm> SLURM file.

 4) CDF-match the LPRM observations:
 	4a) Navigate to the <data/lprm> subdirectory.